 If the wound becomes red, inflamed or painful then this may be a sign of infection.
-If you are concerned and it is during working hours (Monday-Friday 9am-5pm) you should contact the Macmillan Breast Care Nurses on 01273 696955 Ext.
+If you are concerned you should call into the nurse led drop in clinic at The Park Centre for Breast Care Level 3 Monday - Friday 9am -10am or for telephone advice contact the Macmillan breast care nurse helpline (Monday - Friday 9am - 5pm) on 01273 696955 Ext.
 4111 and leave a message for them.
-If you are concerned about possible infection outside of working hours (between 5pm and 9am Monday-Friday or at weekends) then you may contact your own general practitioner 'Out of hours service' or the inpatient ward, Horsted Keynes, on 01444 441881 Ext.
+They will usually return your call the same day.
+If you are concerned about possible infection outside of working hours (between 5pm and 9am Monday - Friday or at weekends) then you may contact your own general practitioner's 'Out of Hours Service' or the inpatient ward, Horsted Keynes Ward, on 01444 441881 Ext.
 5686.